trivialTZ/Lsst-Twilight-SNe/README.md

 frame.
 If the Moon is below the horizon, the separation requirement is automatically waived.

+### Cadence constraint (per-filter)

+Each filter maintains its own last-observed MJD.
+Repeats in the same band are gated until `cadence_days_target - cadence_jitter_days` days have elapsed.
+Filters nearing their due date receive a Gaussian "due-soon" bonus so the scheduler prefers them.
+Different filters may still be taken within a single visit because cadence is tracked per filter.

 Airmass calculations adopt the "simple" formula of Kasten & Young (1989), and the overhead values above follow Rubin Observatory technical notes.